parthnagori/omnidocx/README.md

 # Omnidocx

-Omnidocx is ruby gem that allows you to merge multiple docx (microsoft word) files into one, writing images to a docx file and making pattern replacements in the header, footer or main document content.
+Omnidocx is ruby gem that allows you to merge multiple docx (microsoft word) files into one, writing images to a docx file and making string replacements in the header, footer or main document content.
+This gem works for docx files generated from microsoft word as well as google docs.

 ## Installation